EXCervantes/note-taker/README.md

 Being this application uses Express to initiate the server, to run the application open the Terminal or GitBash in VSCode and run `node index.js`.
 This will initialize the application server.
 Click on [http://localhost:3000/](http://localhost:3000/) to open the browser.
 Alternatively, users can use the Render Dashboard link to gain a more convenient way to access the application

+A page will be displayed titled "Note Taker 📝".
+Click on the "Get Started" button then the user will be taken to a page with two columns.
+On the right a user can enter the title of a note with a description.
+Two button will be found above where a user can choose to save the note or clear the form if a mistake was entered.
+On the left column a list of notes entered as well as previous notes entered.

 ### Screenshots of the Application